 HALT & HASS Labs Highly Accelerated Life Test (HALT)

 Check out our brand new HALT / AFR Calculator, first ever calculator that can predict field reliability from HALT Results.

-In May of this year, the lab celebrates its 14th birthday, making it the 2nd longest running HALT and HASS lab in the world.
+In May of this year, HALT & HASS Labs celebrated its 19th birthday, making it the 2nd longest running HALT & HASS lab in the world.
 The Santa Clara lab was started in May, 1995 by Mike Silverman when he was an employee of QualMark.
 Mike ran the lab for 5 years before leaving to start Ops A La Carte in 2000.
 Then three years ago, Ops A La Carte purchased the facility from QualMark.
 Below is our new logo for the lab.

-HALT and HASS Labs has 4 separate HALT labs with the following:
+HALT & HASS Labs has 4 separate HALT chambers with the following:

 1) Qualmark OVS 2.5